-This Quarterly Report on Form 10-Q is being filed pursuant to the United States Securities Exchange Act of 1934, as amended (the "Exchange Act"), by Vistaprint N.V., a Dutch limited liability company (namplooze vennootschap), as successor to Vistaprint Limited., a company incorporated under the laws of Bermuda.
-Pursuant to a scheme of arrangement under Bermuda law, on August 31, 2009 all of the previously outstanding common shares of Vistaprint Limited were cancelled and each holder of cancelled Vistaprint Limited became a wholly owned subsidiary of Vistaprint N.V.
+This Quarterly Report on Form 10-Q is being filed pursuant to the United States Securities Exchange Act of 1934, as amended (the "Exchange Act"), by Vistaprint N.V., a Dutch limited liability company (nammlooze vennootschap), as successor to Vistaprint Limited, a company incorporated under the laws of Bermuda.
+Pursuant to a scheme of arrangement under Bermuda law, on August 31, 2009 all of the previously outstanding common shares of Vistaprint Limited were cancelled and each holder of cancelled Vistaprint Limited common shares received ordinary shares of Vistaprint N.V.
 As a result of the scheme of arrangement and share exchange transaction, Vistaprint Limited became a wholly owned subsidiary of Vistaprint N.V.
-Pursuant to Rule 12g-3 under the Exchange Act, Vistaprint N.V. is filing this Quarterly Report on Form 10-Q, which includes the full six months ended December 31, 2009 including the activity of Vistaprint Limited before the succession, as the successor issuer for reporting purposes under the Exchange Act.
+Pursuant to Rule 12g-3 under the Exchange Act, Vistaprint N.V. is filing this Quarterly Report on Form 10-Q, which includes the full nine months ended March 31, 2010 including the activity of Vistaprint Limited before the succession, as the successor issuer for reporting purposes under the Exchange Act.